TritonDataCenter/manta/CONTRIBUTING.md

 with the contribution process, please feel free to contact developers [on the mailing list or IRC](README.md#community).

-See the (work-in-progress) [developer guide](docs/dev-notes.md) for useful information about building and testing the software.
+See the [developer guide](docs/developer-guide) for useful information about building and testing the software.

 Manta repositories use the same [Joyent Engineering Guidelines](https://github.com/joyent/eng/blob/master/docs/index.md) as